The Genetics of Injury Predisposition

 Research indicates that power training not only improves athletic performance but also contributes to overall functional fitness and injury prevention.
 As individuals age, maintaining power becomes particularly crucial for preserving mobility and preventing falls.
 Therefore, a comprehensive approach to fitness should encompass exercises specifically designed to enhance power, benefiting individuals across various age groups and fitness levels.

-Genetics of Power vs. Endurance
+Power vs. Endurance

 What is Endurance?